 Reading her comment, one could think … “This is not a time to take a break, give up, or hide our heads in the sand.
 We need to keep going.
 We need to fight and save what needs saving.
 There’s no time for complacency.”

 And, although I understand the urgency of showing up every minute of every day and taking meaningful action, there was something else I sensed in her statement and that was … exhaustion and burnout.

 Why wouldn’t she or you or anyone else feel exhausted these days?

-My friend has always been a strong, hard working person who is socially conscious and tries to do right by other people.
+My friend has always been a strong, hard-working person who is socially conscious and tries to do right by other people.
 It makes absolute sense that, given the unexpected levels of social trauma we’re dealing with and the daily onslaught of bad news, she feels the need to take a break and seek comfort in her daily routine and rituals.

 The waves of change that are crushing on the shores of our psyche won’t be slowing down any time soon.
-We’re in it for the long run and in order to make it to the other side, we need our strength, health, and sanity.
+We’re in it for the long run and to make it to the other side, we need our strength, health, and sanity.
 We need to persevere and be resilient.

 Resilience, Perseverance, Health, Strength, Sanity … these are some big words.

 In order to navigate our current reality and negotiate the profound changes that are taking place, we need the wisdom and clarity inner work brings.
 We need to access our compassion, stay present with difficult emotions – ours as well as the emotions of others – and show up when we’re needed, with a hopeful attitude no less.